AK-Homberger/D1Mini-GasCounter/README.md

 An example, especially for a Bresser 3 channel sensor, can be found [here](https://github.com/AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder).

 But integration with an ESP8266 plus [BME280](https://github.com/AK-Homberger/D1Mini-GasCounter/blob/main/BME280-MQTT-Sender/BME280-MQTT-Sender.ino) or [DHT11](https://github.com/AK-Homberger/D1Mini-GasCounter/blob/main/DHT11-MQTT-Sender/DHT11-MQTT-Sender.ino) via MQTT is another option.
-A sketch for both options is avalable with the linls above.
+A sketch for both options is avalable with the links above.

 # Parts: